KORINZ/snake-game/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django)](https://www.python.org/downloads/)

-Python 3 is required.
+Python 3.8 or above is required.
 You can download the latest version through https://www.python.org/downloads/.
 You can also intall or update Python 3 in your terminal; depending on your operating system, the command to do so might be different.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>